Zinc

 Role of Zinc in cEDS:

 Zinc is an essential mineral that acts as a cofactor for various enzymes involved in collagen production.
 Collagen is a key structural protein in the body, providing strength and support to connective tissues, skin, and blood vessels.
-In individuals with cEDS, there is a defect in collagen synthesis, leading to fragile skin, hyperextensible joints, and easy bruising.
+In individuals with cEDS, there is a defect in the production of collagen, leading to fragile skin, hyperextensible joints, and easy bruising.

 Zinc Supplementation:

-Supplementing with zinc may help support collagen production and improve wound healing in individuals with cEDS.
-It is important to consult with a healthcare provider before starting any supplementation regimen, as excessive zinc intake can have adverse effects.
+Supplementing with zinc can help support collagen synthesis and promote wound healing in individuals with cEDS.
+It is important to consult with a healthcare provider before starting any supplementation regimen to determine the appropriate dosage and ensure there are no contraindications.

 Dietary Sources of Zinc:

-Good dietary sources of zinc include red meat, poultry, seafood, nuts, seeds, and legumes.
-Including these foods in the diet can help ensure an adequate intake of zinc for individuals with cEDS.
+In addition to supplementation, zinc can be obtained through dietary sources such as meat, shellfish, nuts, seeds, and legumes.
+Including these foods in the diet can help ensure an adequate intake of zinc to support collagen production and overall health in individuals with cEDS.

 Here are some dietary supplements related to the content in this report.
 Click the shopping cart to purchase the supplement from our partners.